-Have you ever thought of automobile brakes as a source of asbestos exposure and occupation linked to mesothelioma?
+Have you ever thought of automobile brakes and other car parts as a source of asbestos exposure?
+Have you ever thought of repair work for automobiles and car mechanics as an occupation linked to mesothelioma?

 Asbestos is an insulant, meaning it can prevent fires and protect nearby items or parts from damage.
-Asbestos also is strong, which is why it’s used to make automobile brakes.
+Asbestos also is strong and durable, which is why it’s used to make automobile brakes.

 What Is Chrysotile Asbestos?